 The warmest month of the year is July and the coldest month is January.

 The tourist season starts in March, reaching its peak by May-June.
-But many tourists consider the velvet season (September - October) an ideal time to relax.
+But many tourists consider the velvet season (September-October) an ideal time to relax.
 Good weather almost all year round, making Madrid one of the most popular cities in the world for tourists.

 The capital of Spain is deservedly recognized as one of the most beautiful cities in the world.
 Combining the city of modernity and the Middle Ages, Madrid attracts numerous tourists.
 This city has given the world a lot of monuments, historical buildings and beautiful parks.

 The museum, founded by Ferdinand VII in 1819, is one of the most prestigious art galleries in the world.
 Connoisseurs of painting will discover a unique collection of paintings dating back to the 12th century.
-The total area is 53 m², on which 1300 paintings are exhibited (about 7000 canvases not exhibited are kept in the museum's storerooms).
+The total area is 53 m², on which 1300 paintings are exhibited (about 7000 canvases are kept in the museum's storerooms).
 The most famous Prado paintings in Madrid are "Portrait of the Cardinal" by Rafael Santi, "Three Graces" by Rubens, "Triumph of Death" by Bruegel the Elder, "A Carriage of Hay" by Bosch, "Knight with a Hand on His Chest" by El Greco.

-Included in the top twenty most visited museums in the world: about 3.5 million people visit the Prado every year.
+Included in the top twenty most visited museums in the world.
+About 3.5 million people visit the Prado every year.

 Location: Museo Nacional del Prado, Paseo del Prado s/n 28014, Madrid, Spain.